ufs-community/ufs-srweather-app/docs/UsersGuide/source/Graphics.rst

 ===================
 Graphics Generation
 ===================
-Two Python plotting scripts are provided to generate plots from the FV3-LAM post-processed GRIB2 output over the CONUS for a number of variables, including:
+Two Python plotting scripts are provided to generate plots from the FV3-LAM post-processed :term:`GRIB2` output over the :term:`CONUS` for a number of variables, including:

 * 2-m temperature
 * 2-m dew point temperature